obenchkroune/push_swap_visualizer/README.md

 # Push swap visualizer
-This project help you visualize your push swap algorithm using a graphical interface.
+This project help you visualize your push swap algorithm using a step by step graphical interface.

 ## How to install